Video mapping on buildings brings ideas to life

 What to consider when building projection mapping

-While time and budget are pivotal, it’s also important to know what projection mapping technology is, and that 3D projection mapping can be used on basically any surface that catches light – from bridges and buildings to cars and trees.
+While time and budget are pivotal, it’s also important to know what video mapping technology is, and that 3D projection mapping can be used on basically any surface that catches light – from bridges and buildings to cars and trees.

 3D modelling: Building projection mapping requires an accurate 3D model of your building, which can be made using laser scanning.